teambit/docs/docs/react-native/extending-react-native.md

 ---
-id: extending-react
+id: extending-react-native
-title: Extending React
+title: Extending React Native
 ---

-Use the React environment extension API to create your own customized environment extension.
+Use the React Native environment extension API to create your own customized environment extension.
 The extension component can then be exported to a remote scope to make it available for reuse by other workspaces.
-Doing so is not only a way to save time (otherwise lost on setting up a dev environment) but also a way to maintain a consistent development environment for independent React components authored in various decoupled workspaces.
+Doing so is not only a way to save time (otherwise lost on setting up a dev environment) but also a way to maintain a consistent development environment for independent React Native components authored in various decoupled workspaces.

-This page lists React's Environment Transformers.
-These are the 'override' methods that allow to add or override React's default configurations.
+This page lists React Native's Environment Transformers.
+These are the 'override' methods that allow to add or override React Native's default configurations.
 __To learn how to create a new environment extension, [see here](/docs/environments/build-environment).__
 ## Environment transformers
-React's environment transformers enable merging new configurations for different [Bit aspects used by the React environment](/docs/environments/environment-services).
+React Native's environment transformers enable merging new configurations for different [Bit aspects used by the React Native environment](/docs/environments/environment-services).

 The process of 'merging' or 'overriding' adds new properties to the existing configurations.
 In case of a conflict between two properties, the extension's configurations will override the extended environment's defaults.
 ### overrideTsConfig